adityaxvishwakarma/aditya-vishawakarma/README.md

 I'm a student who recently completed Class 12 and I'm currently learning Full-Stack Development from the ground up.

-I enjoy learning how websites and applications work and building projects while improving my programming skills
+I enjoy learning how websites and applications work and building projects while improving my programming skills.

 ## 👨‍💻 About Me